tramitit/guides/en/spain/request_educational_scholarships.md

 ---
-title: "Request Educational Scholarships"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: "Guide to Requesting Educational Scholarships"
-description: "A detailed guide on how to navigate the process of requesting educational scholarships, based on information available online."
+- Spain
+date: '2024-06-07'
+description: Learn how to request educational scholarships, from identifying the right ones to submitting applications.
+Find providers to assist you in the process.
 draft: false
+meta_title: 'Guide to Educational Scholarships: Procedures and Providers'
+title: 'Guide to Educational Scholarships: Procedures and Providers'
-translationKey: "spain-request_educational_scholarships"
+translationKey: spain-request_educational_scholarships
 ---

 ## Description
 ### What is it?